-The Policy Direction directs the CRTC generally to develop a flexible and adaptable regulatory framework with minimal regulatory burden on the broadcasting system and to foster collaboration between Canadian and foreign broadcasting undertakings.
+The Policy Direction directs the CRTC generally to develop a flexible and adaptable regulatory framework with minimal regulatory burden on the

 IMPLEMENTATION OF THE NEW BROADCASTING REGULATORY FRAMEWORK

 Following passage of Bill C-11 as the amended Act, the CRTC commenced public proceedings to establish a regulatory framework to address the wider scope of regulation contemplated in the amended Act.10 To date, the CRTC made the Online Undertakings Registration Regulations (the "Registration Regulations")11 and established a number of conditions of service for certain online undertakings.12 These apply to most online undertakings (other than services which fall under a specified exemption threshold based on annual turnover).
 Upon coming into effect, these conditions of service replaced many of the provisions previously set out in the (now repealed) Digital Media Exemption Order ("DMEO") which had effectively exempted all online streaming services from any element of CRTC regulation.
 Following the repeal of the DMEO, online undertakings are no longer exempt from CRTC regulation.